-German Cockroaches - are the most common pest found in homes and restaurants.
+The German cockroaches are the most common pest found in homes and restaurants.
 These cockroaches have a flattened, oval shape, spiny legs, and long antennae.
 Immature stages are smaller, have undeveloped wings and resemble the adults.
 They eat food of all kinds and may hitchhike into the house inside egg cartons, soft drink cartons, sacks of potatoes or onions, used furniture or appliances, beer cases, etc.

-German cockroach females, unlike most other roaches, carry the egg capsule protruding from their abdomen which hatch between 25 and 30 days.
+German cockroach females, unlike most other roaches, carry the egg capsule protruding from their abdomen which hatches between 25 and 30 days.
 During the last three or four days prior to dropping her egg case, the female German cockroach does not forage for food or water.
 The case is then placed in a secluded location, with the nymphs emerging sometime within the hour and develop between 40 and 125 days.

 It is important for you to inspect sacks, cartons and boxes, etc., before bringing them into your house and destroy any roaches.
 Sanitation is also very critical in roach control.
-Clean up any spilled foods and liquids and avoid leaving any scraps of food on unwashed dishes and counter tops over night.
+Clean up any spilled foods and liquids and avoid leaving any scraps of food on unwashed dishes and countertops overnight.
 Try to keep food in tightly sealed containers, rinse cans and bottles before recycling them and remember to take your garbage outside every night.

-American Cockroaches (Water Bugs) - are 1½ to 2 inches long, making them the largest of the house-infesting cockroaches.
-The American cockroaches have a yellowish margin on the body region behind the head and have reddish brown, fully developed wings.
+These cockroaches are 1½ to 2 inches long, making them the largest of the house-infesting cockroaches.
+The American cockroaches have a yellowish margin on the body region behind the head and have reddish-brown, fully developed wings.
 When disturbed, they may run rapidly and male adults may fly.
 Immature cockroaches resemble adults except that they do not have wings.

 Females produce egg cases that are generally placed on a surface in hidden locations.
 The female may glue the egg case to the side of a structure or interior wall of a basement.
 These egg cases are 3/8 inch long, brown, and purse shaped.
 Immature cockroaches emerge from egg cases in 6 to 8 weeks.
 The nymphs require 6 to 12 months to mature.
 Adult cockroaches can live up to one year, during which females produce an average of 150 young.

 During certain times of the year, these cockroaches may move inside your home from outside sources.
 For example, in winter these cockroaches may move indoors, seeking warmer temperatures and food.
 Cockroaches may enter houses via sewer pipes, under doors, around utility cables, air ducts, or other openings in the foundation.
 To reduce cockroach populations in basements, dampness should be decreased and insecticides should be applied in cracks and crevices where there is evidence of cockroach activity.

-Oriental Cockroaches - are dark reddish brown in color, sometimes referred to as the "Black Beetle".
+Oriental Cockroaches are dark reddish-brown in color, sometimes referred to as the "Black Beetle".
 When disturbed, it may run rapidly and the adult males, who have wings, may fly.
 The adult females, however, are wingless.
 Female Oriental cockroaches can be distinguished from large nymphs by the wing stubs, which have definite venation.
 The adult roach is about 1 inch long (some being reported as 1 1/4 inch in length) and immature cockroaches resemble adults except that they are wingless.

 Females produce egg cases and may carry them protruding from the tip of the abdomen for about 30 hours.
 Egg cases are then generally glued to a surface in a hidden location, usually a warm sheltered spot where food will be available for emerging nymphs.
 Egg cases are 3/8 inch long, brown, and purse shaped.
 Immature cockroaches emerge from egg cases in 6 to 8 weeks and require 6 to 12 months to mature.
 Adult cockroaches can live up to one year, during which females produce an average of 150 young.
 This cockroach prefers to feed on starchy foods but (like other roaches) will adapt to survive.

 Oriental cockroaches may enter houses via sewer pipes, under doors, around utility cables, air ducts, or other openings in the foundation.
 Applying an exterior barrier treatment around buildings is the best way to stop the inward movement of this pest.
 To reduce cockroach populations in basements, dampness should be decreased and insecticides should be applied in cracks and crevices where there is evidence of cockroach activity.

-Call Bluesway Pest Control for Expert Cockroach Exterminating Services
+Call Bluesway for Expert Cockroach Exterminating Services

-Serving Yonkers, White Plains, Scarsdale, Rye, Port Chester, New Rochelle, Mount Vernon, Eastchester, Dobbs Ferry and other Westchester, Rockland and northern New York City communities.
+Serving Yonkers, White Plains, Scarsdale, Rye, Port Chester, New Rochelle, Mount Vernon, Eastchester, Dobbs Ferry, and other Westchester, Rockland and northern New York City communities.